Elijahscriptdev/task-management-app/README.md

 - Showcase your knowledge of React and JavaScript/TypeScript.

 ## Bonus Points for Creativity

 - Innovative and user-friendly UI/UX designs.
 - Additional features such as drag-and-drop, task ordering.

 ## Submission

 - Provide a link to a GitHub repository containing your solution.
+- Ensure that the `node_modules` directory is ignored in version control by including it in your `.gitignore` file.
 - Include a README file with instructions on how to run the application, a brief description of your approach, and any additional notes or considerations.